Sharif University of Technology: Main campus

 The main campus of the university is located in the Tarasht neighborhood, near Azadi Square, Tehran, Iran.
 It is located close to the Azadi Tower, which is the symbol of Tehran and one of the main transportation hubs.
-The endowment of Sharif University of Technology has been estimated at $25 million.
+The endowment of Sharif University has been estimated at $25 million.

 International campus

 Sharif University also has an International Campus on Kish Island in the Persian Gulf.
 The International Campus of Sharif University of Technology was established in 2005.
 Today there are two faculties active in this campus: Faculty of Engineering and Science, and Faculty of Management.
 The campus is currently admitting students for bachelor's, master's, and Ph.D. degrees in engineering courses and a master's degree in management.

+Admissions and selectivity

+Undergraduate admission to Sharif University of Technology is conducted primarily through Iran's highly competitive national university entrance examination, known as the Konkur.
+Admission is generally limited to students achieving the highest national ranks among hundreds of thousands of applicants annually.
+Only students within the top percentile of the examination are typically admitted to Sharif's most competitive engineering and computer science programs.

 World rankings

 In the 2020 Academic Ranking of World Universities (also known as Shanghai Ranking), the university ranked between 501 and 600 in the world and first in Iran.
-According to the QS Ranking, Sharif University of Technology has stood in the first place of Iran and maintained its international rank 334th.
+According to the QS Ranking, Sharif University Technology has stood in the first place of Iran and maintained its international rank 334th.
 In the 2022-2023 U.S. News & World Report Best Global University Ranking, the university ranked 598th in the world.